JoelBeau/thermo-database/README.md

       exit
    ```

-7. To start the container again
+7. To start the container and use it again

    ```bash
       docker start thermo-database